Facts and FAQs

 These health and safety updates are in agreement with the Center for Disease Control and Prevention’s newly released rate of transmission data and recommendation for Orange County.
 For more information on Health and Safety guidelines for Steinmetz Hall, please visit the Dr. Phillips Center for the Performing Arts website.

-2021-2022 Classics, Pops, or Super Series subscribers: you will receive your new Steinmetz Hall seating arrangements and tickets by mail.
+2022-2023 Classics, Pops, and Super Series subscribers: you will receive your new Steinmetz Hall seating arrangements and tickets by mail.

 For single ticket purchases: there are multiple options for obtaining your single ticket purchases for performances in Steinmetz Hall: